A-Raafat/rdimlops/README.md

 # rdimlops

-to test the app, go to https://rdimlops.herokuapp.com/
+To test the app, go to https://rdimlops.herokuapp.com/